 The problem largely consists of two distinct issues – the conditions of the centres themselves, and the vulnerability of the people being held there.
 In the UK, bail for immigration detainees can be a notoriously complicated and difficult process, leading many to need professional and expert help from qualified immigration lawyers.
 The fact that so many find themselves in desperate need of expert legal aid to prove that it’s not appropriate for them to be held in immigration detention has led many to question the current parametres in place for deciding whether an immigrant should be held in a detention centre.

 The conditions in UK immigration detention and removal centres have come under great criticism over the past decade.
 The high profile case of a young woman from New Guinea’s experience in Yarl’s Wood removal centre brought the issue into the public eye.
+As well as this, Brook House immigration removal centre near Gatwick, London, has also come under scrutiny.
 The issue of mental health issues affecting detainees has been a huge point of contention, with many cases of attempted self-harm becoming known to the public.

 Here at the Immigration Advice Service, our expert, OISC-qualified lawyers have years of experience helping deliver our immigration detainee bail package for immigrants who are eligible for bail but don’t have the legal expertise necessary to secure it themselves while in detention.